Best Protein Shakes

 Ideally, the best shake should have 20-26 grams of high-glycemic carbs (such as glucose, sucrose, or maltodextrin), 5 or 6 grams of whey or egg protein, 1 gram of leucine, and small amounts of sodium, potassium, and magnesium.

 There's at least one inexpensive, excellent commercial product available that fits this description, namely, "Accelerade."

 It's available on-line for under $15 plus shipping.
 The plastic can yields 28 servings.

-There are other similar products available, but I haven't yet used them.
+There are other similar products available, but we haven't yet used them.